 Born Aug.
 17, 1993 in Sweden, Sarah Sjöström is a sprinter and multiple World Record Holder.
 Sjöström is versatile swimmer, specializing in butterfly, backstroke and freestyle, but she’s primarily known for her butterfly races.
 She’s very tall, standing 6’1″, and by just 21 years old, Sjöström was a five-time World Champion and two-time Olympic swimmer.
 She’s currently training to make her third Olympic Team in Rio 2016.

 Since she started swimming in 2003, Sjöström has been training with the club team, Södertörns Simsällskap.
 Arena is her professional swimming sponsor, and she incorporates both strength and cross training into her training schedule.
 She’s earned numerous honors including the Newcomer of the Year at the Sports Gala 2008, the 2009 Year’s Performance at the Sports Gala, and the Best Female Swimmer in 2008, 2012, 2013, and 2014.

-At the 2008 European Championships Sjöström won her first international gold medal in the 100m butterfly – when she was just 14 years old Sjöström broke the Swedish National Record in the 100m butterfly at the 2008 European Championships, which was previously owned for nine years by Inge de Bruijn.
+At the 2008 European Championships Sjöström won her first international gold medal in the 100m butterfly when she was just 14 years old.
+Sjöström broke the Swedish National Record in the 100m butterfly with the same swim.

 In 2012 Sjöström qualified for her second Olympic Games, where she swam the 100m butterfly – she just missed the medal podium when she picked up a fourth-place finish.